This page was recently extensively revised. I would appreciate reporting to me any corrections or suggestions that you might find.

 The Three Effects of X on Y

 The total effect of X on Y is denoted as c.
-The effect of X on Y due to the mediator or path c' is called the direct effect.
+The effect of X on Y not due to the mediator or path c' is called the direct effect.
 The amount of mediation or ab is called the indirect effect.
 Note that the

 total effect = direct effect + indirect effect